-- 1 box whole wheat fusilli pasta (or gluten-free alternative)
+- 1 box whole wheat fusilli pasta [1 box is equivalent to 375 g of uncooked pasta] (or gluten-free alternative)

 Cook the green lentils if you don’t have any already cooked (Read here for guidance on how to cook green lentils).
 Otherwise if you are using canned green lentils, drain these and rinse the lentils before using.

 Mince the garlic and dice the onions and tomato.
-Heat the half tablespoon of oil in a medium pot on a medium stove heat setting.
+Heat the teaspoon of oil in a medium pot on a medium stove heat setting.